Our Team

 Personal Agent Coordinator

 Jennifer, born and raised in the Midwest, has called Oregon her home since 1996.
-She has been involved in the social work field for over twenty years but joined ISN one year ago as a Personal Agent.
+She has been involved in the social work field for close to 25 years but joined ISN in 2020 as a Personal Agent.
 Previously, Jennifer has worked as a school social worker, a coordinator for a food pantry and severe weather shelter, a gerontology social worker and as a pastoral care coordinator in a local church.
 In these roles, she has used her advocacy skills and resource connections to support her clients and help them live with dignity, purpose and self-determination.
 Her dedication to social justice was developed in college where she earned a Master of Social Work.
 In her spare time, she enjoys hiking, reading books, cooking and most of all, spending time with her family.

 Jessie Roberts